Extremal Steklov-Neumann Eigenvalues: Computational Methods

 \subsection{Computation of weighted Steklov eigenvalues}

 To solve the weighted Steklov eigenproblem \eqref{e:relax} computationally, we first reformulate it using layer potential methods and then discretize the resulting integral equation to obtain a matrix eigenvalue problem.
+In this section, we additionally assume that the domain $\Omega$ is simply connected with $C^2$ boundary.
 The eigenfunction $u(x)$ is represented using a modified single layer potential, $\varphi$,

 where $\Phi(x) = \frac{1}{2\pi}\log\abs{x}$ and $\overline{\varphi} = \int_{\Gamma} \varphi(y)\, ds(y) /\int_{\Gamma} \, ds(y)$.
 The modification ensures uniqueness of the solution.
 Taking into account well-known expressions (see {\it e.g.}, \cite{kress1999}) for the jump of the single layer potential and its normal derivative across $\Gamma$, the weighted Steklov eigenproblem~\eqref{e:relax} reduces to the integral eigenvalue equation for $(\lambda,\varphi)$,